Interactive CLICK each row to find latest price for Parts, Almost-Ready-to-Fly (ARF), Bind-&-Fly (BNF) or Ready-To-Fly (RTF) drones.

-Fastest Part-Build Diatone Crusader GT2
+Fastest ARF FPV Drone: Diatone Crusader GT2

-A combination of low weight, high power and great flight dynamics make the Crusader GT2 the easiest route to competitive FPV drone racing.
-The GT2 Racing Drone comes in 3 sizes: 150, 175 and 200mm frame, with the 150mm frame boasting a maximum speed of 89 mph or 143 kmh as verified by radar gun with a chassis constructed from one piece of 5mm carbon.
-The Crusader GT2 is somewhat of a hybrid – you can go racing but also carry a GoPro Hero Session camera to capture high speed laps in 4K resolution (shown below).
+A combination of high performance, great flight dynamics and easy setup make the Crusader GT2 the easiest route to competitive FPV drone racing.
+A flight ready GT2 weighs 504g – with a claimed thrust between 900-1300g/motor, that gives the GT2 a thrust to weight ratio above 10 : 1 and a maximum speed of 89 mph or 143 kmh as verified by radar gun.
+The Crusader GT2 is also a hybrid – you can go racing but also carry a GoPro Hero Session camera to capture high speed laps in 4K resolution (shown below).

-Fastest Vertical Speed Gemo Copter
+Fastest Vertical Speed Drone: Gemo Copter

-From german researcher Dirk Brunner, the Gemo Copter recorded a 119 mph or 189 kmh ascent speed.
+From german researcher Dirk Brunner, the 906g Gemo Copter recorded a 119 mph or 189 kmh ascent speed.
 Let me repeat that – 119mph straight up!
 In the process, it claimed the Guinness world record for fastest 100m ascent by a drone (3.871 seconds).
 Dirk Brunner has perfected this drone over 20 years, immersing himself in mathematical models, physical models, software and component testing, all in the name of speed.
 Dirk went so far as to test most components to destruction in carefully controlled ‘stress-tests’.
 The most difficult part of creating this record-breaker Dirk says was finding the best combination of motors and propellors.
 Dirk Brunner now offers a consultancy service, helping anyone with deep enough pockets to develop their own extreme drone.
 Check out this video of the record setting run!